Multi-Phase Locking Value: A Generalized Method for Determining Instantaneous Multi-frequency Phase Coupling: Experiments

 \subsection{Coupled R\"ossler oscillators}

-In this case, $y(t)$ is white Gaussian signal, while $x_i(t)$ are obtained from a system comprised of coupled R\"ossler oscillators, which consists of $N-1$ independent oscillators coupled to the $N^{th}$ oscillator.
+In this case, $y(t)$ is white Gaussian signal, while $x_i(t)$ are obtained from a system comprised of coupled R\"ossler oscillators in the chaotic regime, which consists of $N-1$ independent oscillators coupled to the $N^{th}$ oscillator.
 The system is characterized by the following equations:

-where $\varepsilon_i=0$ for $i<N$ and $\omega_j=2\pi f_j$.
+where $\varepsilon_i=0$ for $i<N$ (N is a finite integer) and $\omega_j=2\pi f_j$.
 These coupled oscillators are designed to mimic a multiple-input-single-output (MISO) system.
-In this case, Eq.(\ref{ycoupled}) can be generalized to include a larger number of signals coupled at different frequencies, so that $nf_{\Sigma}=\sum_{l=1}^{N}m_lf_l$ and the coupled signal can be obtained as follows:
+In this case, Eq.~(\ref{ycoupled}) can be generalized to include a larger number of signals coupled at different frequencies, so that $nf_{\Sigma}=\sum_{l=1}^{N}m_lf_l$ and the coupled signal can be obtained as follows:

 where $x_i(f_j, t_c)$ is obtained after $x_i(t_c)$ is passed through a Butterworth band-pass filter \cite{Chua1987LinearAN} centered at frequency $f_j$ (bandwidth: 2 Hz, $6^{th}$ order).
 In order to introduce a delay $\tau$ in the system, $t_c$ can be replaced by $t_c-\tau$ in the above equation.
 The coupling is evaluated between $x_N(t)$ and $y_c(t)$ by calculating the M-PLV according to Eq.(\ref{MPLV}).